 As communication technologies become more complex, it has become imperative for organizations to update present skill sets.
 Communications planning and leadership have become important now more than ever, as there is an ever-present need to keep up with the times.
 For this reason, organizations are focusing mostly on training and capacity building while enrollments to Master of Communication Management programs continue to increase.
 In fact, such programs are included in the top three management degrees of the future.

 More focus on visual communication

 Lengthy ads will finally kick the bucket to make way for more visual messaging.
 In the world of advertising, it’s a proven fact that people retain 80 percent of what they see compared to when they are exposed to spoken or written information.
 This reason alone has encouraged various organizations like businesses and research institutions to maximize their use of graphics.
-Whether they are used for marketing, or communicating a complicated scientific discovery, illustrations can help these organizations to engage their audiences better.
+Whether used for marketing or communicating a complicated scientific discovery, illustrations can help these organizations engage their audiences better.

-The popularity of predictive search engines has extended towards the potential benefits AI has to offer to the communications industry.
-At present, a great deal of effort has been channeled towards researching approaches that will see a more in-depth integration with AI in the form of automated response systems, and other such technologies that underscore the more emotional aspects of communication.
+The popularity of predictive search engines has extended towards the potential benefits AI offers to the communications industry.
+At present, a great deal of effort has been channelled towards researching approaches that will see a more in-depth integration with AI in the form of automated response systems, and other such technologies that underscore the more emotional aspects of communication.

-It comes as no surprise to know that virtual reality will inevitably define the way we handle operations across various sectors, particularly in business, education and IT.
+It comes as no surprise to know that virtual reality will inevitably define how we handle operations across various sectors, particularly in business, education and IT.
 An innovation to watch out for is the introduction of VR in video conferencing.
 Announced two years ago by Mark Zuckerberg during the Oculus Connect Conference, the technology seeks to revolutionize the way people hang out online.
-Ever since the announcement was made, businesses have emphasized the need to adapt to VR as a way forward.
+Ever since the announcement was made, businesses have emphasized the need to adapt to VR to forward.
 Although much of the technology is still in progress, there’s no doubt that VR will usher in a new era in communications’ long history.